biocore/qiime/doc/install/virtual_box.rst

 The computer automatically restarts.
 If you cannot enable Virtualization Technology on in your BIOS, check if your BIOS needs to be updated.

-These instructions were extracted directly from HPs website `here
+These instructions were extracted directly from HPs website: `link
 <http://h10025.www1.hp.com/ewfrf/wc/document?docname=c01959244&cc=us&lc=en&dlc=en&product=3744198>`_.

 If this doesn't work, you might need to instead hit F9 to enter the BIOS.
-See this forum discussion `here <http://forums11.itrc.hp.com/service/forums/questionanswer.do?admit=109447626+1279028363362+28353475&threadId=1120296>`_.
+See this `forum discussion <http://forums11.itrc.hp.com/service/forums/questionanswer.do?admit=109447626+1279028363362+28353475&threadId=1120296>`_.

 Briefly, on booting the system, hit F9.
 Enter Advanced Options -> Processor Options -> Intel(R) Virtualization Technology and then hit Enable.